hitchtest/hitchselenium/README.rst

 * Might not necessarily work with the latest version of firefox.
 * Faketime is not enabled since firefox does not respond well to it.
 Javascript will always return system time.

+TODO
+====

+Download and install specified versions of firefox/chromium in .hitchpkg directory for all versions.

 .. _HitchServe: https://github.com/hitchtest/hitchserve
 .. _DjangoRemindMe: https://github.com/hitchtest/django-remindme